Basic strokes. Foundational strokes. Drills.

-If you’re trying to learn modern calligraphy, I was in your shoes ONE year ago.
+If you’re trying to learn modern calligraphy, I was in your shoes not too long ago.
 I did what you’re doing- and it may even be how you came across this very article- I Googled.
 I looked up “modern calligraphy”, “brush calligraphy”, “learn calligraphy”, “diy calligraphy”, you name it!

 And then I read every blog post, article or tidbit I could find online before proceeding straight to the art store- specifically the ‘calligraphy’ section- to get myself some supplies.
 That was my first mistake.